bahanonu/ciatah/docs/docs/install.md

   - Alternatively, download the package from `File Exchange` using the Add-Ons explorer in MATLAB.
 See `calciumImagingAnalysis` entry at:
  [![View calciumImagingAnalysis on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/75466-calciumimaginganalysis) or https://www.mathworks.com/matlabcentral/fileexchange/75466-calciumimaginganalysis.
 - Run the below MATLAB commands.
-- Afterwards, likely want to run `modelAddNewFolders` module first in order to add folders containing imaging data to the current class object.
-- [Optional] Users on Windows systems should download `Everything` (https://www.voidtools.com/).
-It is a very useful and extremely fast search engine for files and folders on a computer that can allow users to quickly get lists of folders then need to analyze in `calciumImagingAnalysis`.
-- [Optional] Users who want to run analysis via the command line can run `edit ciapkg.demo.cmdLinePipeline` and run each segment of code there to see what commands are needed to perform each step.
-It assumes you have already run `example_downloadTestData`.

 ```MATLAB
 % Run these commands in MATLAB to get started.